winitzki/scall/tutorial/programming_dhall.md

 Extracting the second value from a dependent pair requires advanced support of dependent types that Dhall does not provide.

-### Refinement types and singleton types
+### Refinement types

-#### Refinement types

-The intent of a **refinement type** is to create a new type that ensures at typechecking time that all values satisfy a given condition.
+The idea of a **refinement type** is to create a new type that ensures at typechecking time that its values satisfy a given condition.
-Dependent pairs provide a general encoding of refinement types in Dhall.
+Dependent pairs provide a general encoding of refinement types in Dhall, whenever this is possible within Dhall's limitations.

 An simple example is a type describing a subset of `Natural` numbers that may not be greater than `10`.
 To encode that type via dependent pairs, we need to create a function of type `Natural → Type`.